 Collect Stats in Teradata

 Collect Stats in Teradata collect the statistics for one or even multiple columns of the base table specified.
-These statistics include the hash index, a join index, etc. Primarily its the collection of the statistical profile of the required columns and the same gets stored in a data dictionary.
-These statistics are usually utilized to optimize the SQL’s submitted on these tables, during the Execution plan by the Parsing Engine.
+These statistics include the hash index, a join index, etc. The primary purpose is to collect statistical profiles of the required columns and store them in a data dictionary.

 What is Collect stats in Teradata?

-This COLLECT STATS command gathers data demographics and environment information which the optimizer utilizes in order to optimize the plan for the SQL’s based on these tables.
+This COLLECT STATS command gathers data demographics and environment information, which the optimizer utilizes in order to optimize the plan for the SQL based on these tables.

 Environment information consists of the below set of info: